 Credit is not awarded for experience alone, but for the learning that followed the experience.
 For success, you must have firsthand experience in the subtopic chosen and should have several years of direct experience.
 In other words, this is not an independent study to help you gain new knowledge, but instead serves as an opportunity to reward you for already acquired mastery of college-level knowledge in a specific subject area based on a life experience.

 Begin your LLA journey by completing the Topic Approval Form.
 Your name, student ID and email allow us to respond to your requests quickly.
 A short sentence or two about your experience is all we need to start evaluating your request.
-If you use an existing topic, you may only use the subtopics provided.
-If you do not see a topic that relates to your experience, select "Other" and explain your experiences and the name of your proposed topic.

 Step 2: ENG-135 Course Description